harmony-one/h/progress/konstantin-potapov.md

 2025 Q1 review:

-I upgraded the Harmony codebase from Ethereum source 1.8 to 1.9, improving EVM internals—stack, function handling, and initialization.
-The PR aligns our codebase with Ethereum, resolving key discrepancies.
+I upgraded the Harmony codebase from Ethereum source version 1.8 to the 1.9 major release, improving EVM internals—including stack management, function handling, and initialization.
+This PR aligns our codebase with Ethereum, resolving key discrepancies.

-I also fixed leader rotation stability in block production, launched 1-second finality on devnet, upgraded Golang to 1.24, and improved CI testing for PRs on Travis.
+I also fixed leader rotation stability in block production, launched 1-second finality on devnet, implemented the BaseFee field in the block header and integrated Ethereum’s EIP-2565 update, upgraded Golang to version 1.24, and improved CI testing for PRs on Travis.

 ---